• Skip to primary navigation

 • Slice or quarter the mushrooms, if using.

-• Slice yellow onions in half crossways, then slice each half into half-rings.
+• Slice yellow onions and bell peppers in half crossways, then slice each half into half-rings.

 • Roughly chop garlic.
-(This recipe cooks for a long time, so chuncky garlic is perfect)
+(This recipe cooks for a long time, so chunky garlic is perfect).

 Brown the beef

 What happens in this step?
 Great flavor is built in stages.
-Browning the beef dredged through flour will not only prepare the beef for a slow simmer but leaves a bit of fond in the pan to contribute to the flavor foundation.
+Browning the beef dredged through seasoned flour prepares the beef for a slow simmer, but also leaves a bit of fond in the pan to contribute to the flavor foundation.

-• Brown the beef in batches to not overcrowd the Dutch oven, which may cause the beef to steam more than brown.
+• Brown the beef in batches: don't overcrowd the Dutch oven, which will cause the beef to steam more than brown.

-• Even though you shake off the excess flour, some of the flour will remain in the pan and assist with thickening in a later step.
+• Even though you shake off the excess flour, some of the flour will remain in the pan and assist with thickening in a later step-that's a good thing.

 • You may need to add a little oil to the Dutch oven between batches.
 Don't add too much!

 What happens in this step?
 A deep, rich gravy is the key to this recipe.
-We are not relying on a dark roux to establish the color.
-We began building the rich flavor and color in the previous step by building some fond.
-Now, sauteeing the vegetables in butter with the fond, then adding a little flour to help thicken will build the flavor and dark color we are looking for.
+Sautéing the vegetables in butter with the fond we built in the previous step, then adding flour thickens and builds the flavor and color we want.

 Make the gravy and smother the beef

 What happens in this step?
-Now we have a flavor-packed base started with the vegetables and seasonings.
-To this, a rich stock is added and slowly simmered to make a fabulous gravy while tenderizing the beef.
+Now we add a rich stock to the flavor-packed base to make a fabulous gravy while tenderizing the beef.

-When the beef is very tender, remove the Dutch oven from the heat and let it sit for about 10 minutes, covered.
+When the round steak is as tender as you like, finish up by tasting for seasoning; add salt, pepper, or Creole Seasoning, if needed.
+Remove the Dutch oven from the heat and let it sit for about 10 minutes, covered.
 Remove the bay leaves and serve.

 Sign up for my email notifications of new recipes and posts right HERE.